 - The diagnosis of the CIs must occur before your parents attain the age of 100

-My take on the Great Eastern’s Great Family Care
+A Summary of the Great Eastern Great Family Care